The Top Nursing Schools in West Virginia

 Why Become a Nurse in West Virginia

-Job growth is stronger than average for West Virginia, with the U.S. Bureau of Labor Statistics (BLS) projecting 14.9% growth for RNs between 2018 and 2028.
+West Virginia has a average NCLEX first-time pass rate of 89.7% from 2017-2021, significantly higher than other states.
 Another advantage of attending nursing school in West Virginia is that it is an NLC state, which makes you eligible to apply for a multistate license.

 West Virginia is home to some of the most beautiful scenery in the country, so those who enjoy outdoor activities find West Virginia an attractive place to live.
 Cross-country and downhill skiing are popular in the winter.
 Summer activities include fishing, hiking, and white water rafting.